Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 You can do the same for the existing post.

-The rule is that you can add up to 5 products per single-image post or 20 products per multi-image post.
+You can add up to 5 products per single-image post or 20 products per multi-image post.

-Once the product is tagged on an Instagram post it will show the currency and language of your catalog to a global audience.
+Once the product is tagged on an Instagram post, it will show the currency and language of your catalog to a global audience.

 Product information in the tags and product details page will display the currency and language of your catalog to a global audience.

-Now you are ready to start the sales on Instagram.
+Now, you are ready to start the sales on Instagram.

 Example of the Instagram sales process